eyeyar03/Notes/design-patterns/README.md

 ### Abstract Factory Pattern

 Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+### Singleton Pattern

+Ensures a class has only one instance, and provides a global point of access to it.